ArmynC/ArminC-CS2-Cvars/cvars/cvarlist.md

 econ_debug_loadout_ui | cl | Default: false<br>Show debug data when players change their loadout.
 econ_enable_inventory_images | cl | Default: true<br>allow inventory image rendering for use by scaleform
 econ_inventory_image_pinboard | cl | Default: false<br>
-econ_item_icon_create | cl, norecord, clientcmd_can_execute | Test: generate and resolve item icon texture
 econ_show_items_with_tag | cl | Lists the item definitions that have a specified tag. enable_boneflex | cl, a | Default: true<br>
 enable_priority_boost |  | Disable focus based priority boost
-endmatch_votenextmap | cl, clientcmd_can_execute | Votes for the next map at the end of the match endmovie | norecord | Stop recording movie frames. endround | sv, cheat | End the current round. engine_allow_multiple_simulates_per_frame |  | Default: false<br>When the client is catching up in low frame rate situations, should we run client simulate more than once a frame? engine_allow_multiple_ticks_per_frame |  | Default: true<br>When the client is catching up in low frame rate situations, should we run tick more than once a frame? engine_client_tick_pad_enable |  | Default: false<br>
+endmatch_votenextmap | cl, clientcmd_can_execute | Votes for the next map at the end of the match endmovie | norecord | Stop recording movie frames. endround | sv, cheat | End the current round. engine_accurate_input_processing_delta_time |  | Default: false<br>When true, elapsed time given to the input processing will be the time elapsed since the last input processing.
+This is only relevant when input is processed multiple times per frame ( i.e. multiple ticks per frame) engine_allow_multiple_simulates_per_frame |  | Default: false<br>When the client is catching up in low frame rate situations, should we run client simulate more than once a frame? engine_allow_multiple_ticks_per_frame |  | Default: true<br>When the client is catching up in low frame rate situations, should we run tick more than once a frame? engine_client_tick_pad_enable |  | Default: false<br>
 engine_cpu_info_extended |  | Default: <br>CPU the engine is running on.
+engine_frametime_amnesty_debug |  | Default: false<br>Enable logging about events that disable frame time warnings
-engine_enable_frametime_warnings |  | Default: true<br>Enable framerate-related warnings, such as sv_long_frame_ms.
+engine_frametime_print_report |  | Print a performance report from the current data in the vprof 'lite' profiler engine_frametime_warnings_enable |  | Default: true<br>Enable framerate-related warnings, such as sv_long_frame_ms.
 Disabling warnings is useful when running in situations such a debug where a slow frame rate is expected engine_low_latency_sleep_after_client_tick | release | Default: false<br>When r_low_latency is enabled, this moves the low latency sleep on tick frames to happen after client simulation. engine_max_resource_system_update_time |  | Default: 5<br>
 engine_no_focus_sleep | a | Default: 20<br>